joemoose/psiops/docs/combat.md

 - On a **10–12**, you suffer no damage.
 - On a **13 or greater**, you suffer no damage, and your next *action roll* has an *advantage*.

+## Armor

+Before calculating damage to HP, subtract the target’s armor value from the result of damage rolls.
+No one can have more than 3 points of armor.

+Worn armor is usually listed as Armor 1, Armor 2, etc., and will usually only benefit from a secondary armor source if it is a bonus (+1 Armor) or makes sense fictionally.

+Shields and similar items provide bonus defense (e.g., +1 armor), but only while the item is held or worn.

 ## Cover and Suppression

 If you take cover behind something, you gain an armor bonus against attacks that your cover would block.
 Low, medium, and high cover grants 1, 2, and 3 armor, respectively.
 Attacks that ignore armor don’t ignore the armor bonus provided by cover.